Welcome to Approach - Avoid

 - Should I try this new product?

-- Is the price fair for this service?
+- Is the price fair for this product/service?

-- Will this investment of my time be good use of my resources?
+- Will this investment of my time/money be a good use of my resources?

-The brain receives vital clues of the outside world through the senses.
+The brain receives vital clues about the outside world through the senses.

 DO: When taking a satellite view of humans and their senses, here are a few points: